Starage Logo

 Farscape Space Ships

-The Farscape core rulebook has a rather developed chapter on ships because they are so important to game play.
+The Farscape core rulebook has a rather developed chapter on ships because they’re so important to game play.
 Truth be told, I feel that Farscape's ship information is far better than what I've seen of Stargate's.
-The rules are clearly written, the ships are very well detailed, and they are also customizable.
+Rules are clearly written, ships are well detailed, and much is customizable.
 Combat takes into account many different aspects like where weapons are positioned, the maneuverability of the vessel, and the handling of the crew.
-That is why I suggest using Farscape's system for space ships in a crossover game.
-For the StarScape conversion, I have added two areas of information to all of the ship entries in the Farscape book: available stronghold spaces and general room quality.
-I have also estimated that 50% of a ship is dedicated to the necessities: engine rooms/energy sources, crew’s quarters, storage space, cargo areas, kitchens, waste and bathing facilities, dining areas, and the command center of the ship.
-The remaining space can be custom outfitted to suit a wide variety of purposes, on a room by room basis.
+For these reasons, I suggest using Farscape's system for space ships in a crossover game.

 Available Stronghold Spaces: The number of stronghold spaces (generally 20 x 20 x 10) that are available for owners to transform into new rooms.
 50% of the space on most ships is taken up automatically by vital rooms: engine rooms, storage, cargo areas, crew quarters, waste facilities, and so forth.
 The spaces left over can thus be used for whatever else is desired.
 New rooms can be added when the proper amount of currency is amassed to pay others or to allow the ship’s crew to make the changes themselves.